code-with-amitk/Code-examples/System-Design/Concepts/README.md

 Customer upload tasks to a data center and charged on a per-resource basis.
 <a name=adv></a>
 #### Advantages of cloud computing wrt onprem
-- _1. Pay on demand/usage:_ No upfront payment
+1. _Trade upfront expense for variable expense:_ Pay on demand/usage.
+No upfront payment
-- _2. Cheap:_ You are sharing with lots of customers on cloud
+2. _Stop spending money to run and maintain data centers:_ Focus less on maintaining data center and more on your applications and customers.
-- _3. Stop Guessing:_ No need to guess the infra capacity, just pay whatever used
+3. _Stop guessing capacity:_ You don’t have to predict how much infrastructure capacity you will need before deploying an application.
+Just launch Amazon EC2 instances when needed, and pay only for the compute time you use.
-- _4. Increase speed:_ Get resources by few clicks, instead of waiting for weeks.
+4. _Benefit from massive economies of scale:_ lower pay-as-you-go prices.
-- _5. No money spent on running/maintaining datacenters:_ no need to hire admins to maintain datancenters.
+5. _Increase speed and agility:_ Get resources by few clicks, instead of waiting for weeks.
-- _6. Go global in minutes:_ You can be near to your customer whereever he's in world.
+6. _Go global in minutes:_ You can be near to your customer whereever he's in world.

 <a name=tc></a>
 #### Types of cloud computing